nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/03-TESTS.md

 #### Step 1: Use the AI Prompt

 1. Open GitHub Copilot Chat in VS Code
-2. Use the prompt from [`../assets/ai-prompts/create-playwright-tests.md`](../assets/ai-prompts/create-playwright-tests.md)
+2. Use the prompt from [`../assets/ai-prompts/create-playwright-tests.md`](../assets/ai-prompts/create-playwright-tests.md).
+But minimize it to 1 API and 1 UI test!
+Otherwise this might take a long time!!
 3. Let Copilot generate the complete test suite

 #### Step 2: Review Generated Tests